 Introducing MNA’s very first season interview, Jason Swamy, Promoter for one of the most successful lifestyle festival in Thailand at the moment – Wonderfruit.
 Jason co-founded Do What You love Ltd in 2011, an experiential marketing agency which in 24 months has booked over $USD 3 million in talent representing acts and events.
 His experience in producing events and promoting talent over the last 15 years saw some of the most prominent names booked under his roster including Coldplay, Psy, Nelly, Nicolas Jaar, Justice, The Killers, M.I.A, The Strokes and Mark Ronson.

 Jason shares with MNA his experience promoting talent and events; and fundamentals of what makes a successful festival.

 Q: Festivals such as Wonderfruit and Further Future have become such a big hit among festival goers.
 What are the main star attraction of these two festivals that really kept people coming back for more?

 There are a few factors that appeal to festival goers.
 Both events are an evolution to the traditional point to many, music-focused model.
 While music is a core pillar, Wonderfruit and Further Future differentiates itself via highly curated content spanning numerous pillars, attendee participation, and community.
 Further Future and Wonderfruit creates

-Further Future and Wonderfruit creates community with its attendees and deep emotional connections with the brand.
+Further Future and Wonderfruit creates a community with its attendees and deep emotional connections with the brand.
 Attendees from both events leave with the knowledge about the future of our world or how to preserve our world.

 Q: The festival landscape has certainly changed over the years.
 Although these concepts have already existed in the US/Europe, it may still be a new thing in Asia.
 What are some of the biggest concern you have when you were planning for the first Wonderfruit Festival?